ANXS/mysql/README.md

 - Standard hardening (root password, removal of test databases)
 - Add databases
 - Add users
+- Setup of monit process supervision

 #### Requirements & Dependencies
 - Tested on Ansible 1.4 or higher.
-- Ansibles.monit if you want monit protection (in that case you should set `monit_protection: true`)
+- Ansibles.monit if you want monit protection (in that case, you should set `monit_protection: true`)

 #### Variables